pingidentity/pingidentity-solutions-sa-wf-demo/deployment/Compose/README.md

 ### Configuration Variables
 Variables have been exposed to allow the deployment to be customized to your specific environment.

-Variables are configured in 2 locations:
+The necessary variables are configured in 2 locations, depending on where they are applied:
 * API Configuration: [Postman Variables](../../docs/deployment-variables.md)
 * Docker Images: [Image Variables](./environment-vars.md)